goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 ![Image of RLHF](/assets/blog_assets/evolution_of_llms/1.webp)

-The human observes the system acting in the *enviornment* it then gives he's feedback.
+The human observes the agent acting in the *enviornment* it then gives he's feedback.
 Which is taken by *reward predictor* which numerical defines the reward.
-Which is sent to the *RL algorithm* this updates the system based on the feedback and observation from the enviorment.
-That then changes the action of the system.
+Which is sent to the *RL algorithm* this updates the agent based on the feedback and observation from the enviorment.
+That then changes the action of the agent.

 This sounds simple enough in principle, but how do you teach a model to learn from these preferences.
 I.e reward modeling.